 Vacation time is not accrued on unpaid hours, including personal time without pay and sick time without pay.
 Vacation time is also not accrued on any hours worked over forty (40) within a workweek.
 New employees starting after the first of the month will receive a prorated accrual the first month.

 Vacation Usage –

-Vacation time will not be advanced, but must be accrued prior to the month in which it is used.
-Vacation leave accrues on the last day of the month and is available for use the first day of the next month subject to the eligibility requirements listed in this policy.
+Vacation time will not be advanced, but must be accrued prior to the pay period in which it is used.
+Vacation leave accrues on the last day of the pay period and is available for use the first day of the next pay period subject to the eligibility requirements listed in this policy.

-Negative vacation balances are not allowed.
-Only that vacation time which has been earned and accrued by the end of the preceding month, will be considered eligible vacation pay in any given month.
+Only that vacation time which has been earned and accrued by the end of the preceding pay period, will be considered eligible vacation pay in any given pay period.
 Other time off will be considered personal leave without pay, requiring the standard supervisory approvals.